 - Can process larger amounts of data than any human possibly could.

 Imagine this situation: ten competitors are racing to be the top-of-mind brand in your niche.
 Each of them posts some content on their social media profile and uploads a few blog posts monthly.
 Their names and URLs also appear unexpectedly in guest posts and are reviewed on other websites from time to time.
-And this has to be repeated over and over every day (including weekends, of course!).
+And you have to repeat this action over and over every day (including weekends, of course!).

 How much time would you spend gathering all this information and how detailed would the data be?
 How much time would you have left to take care of the other tasks you have to complete?

 The probability of skipping some mentions is greater when gathering them is done by hand for multiple reasons.
 Media monitoring, same as manual employee monitoring, for example, is a whimsical time stealer that needs your attention 24/7.
 Do you want to focus all your efforts and dedicate each day to monotonous web crawling to see what your competitors are doing?

 That’s basically the purpose of using media monitoring tools.
 There’s no need to be afraid of automation.
 Such tools don’t aim to take away jobs, but rather facilitate the daily tasks of your employees.